juev/awesome-stars/README.md

 ## Others

+- [aljazceru/awesome-nostr](https://github.com/aljazceru/awesome-nostr) – A curated list of nostr projects and resources
 - [dariubs/GoBooks](https://github.com/dariubs/GoBooks) – List of Golang books
 - [nostr-protocol/nostr](https://github.com/nostr-protocol/nostr) – a truly censorship-resistant alternative to Twitter that has a chance of working
 - [YubicoLabs/sign-git-commits-yubikey](https://github.com/YubicoLabs/sign-git-commits-yubikey) – Sign git commits with a YubiKey